RoblabWh/argus/README.md

 # Known Issues
 - Firefox may encounter problems when uploading larger files, such as high-resolution panoramic photos.
 - Since ARGUS is still in development, starting multiple tasks simultaneously can lead to unexpected behavior or, in rare cases, system crashes.
-- Currently, ARGUS primarily supports and is tested with DJI drones (DJI M30T, as well as multiple Mavic and Mavic Enterprise models)
+- Currently, ARGUS primarily supports and is tested with DJI drones (DJI M30T, as well as multiple Mavic and Mavic Enterprise models).